-I’m an Assistant Professor of Information Science in the Luddy School of Informatics, Computing, and Engineering at Indiana University Bloomington.
+I’m an Associate Professor of Information Science in the Luddy School of Informatics, Computing, and Engineering at Indiana University Bloomington.
 I’m also an Adjunct Assistant Professor of Linguistics in the College of Arts & Sciences.
 Before coming to Indiana, I was a Neukom Fellow at the Neukom Institute for Computational Science and the Leslie Center for the Humanities at Dartmouth College.

 My research explores the uses of statistics and machine learning in the study of very large text collections (of novels, academic journals, book reviews, newspapers, etc.).
 Much of my recent work falls under the heading of sociology of literature.